csc-training/hip-programming/docs/01-introduction.md

 - useful when you have a lot of data
 - consists of tens or hundreds of simple processors, with multiple vector units per processor
 - 1-2 orders of magnitude more instruction per cycle compared to CPUs
-- POV of a single thread
+- point of view of a single thread
 - a grid of (blocks of) threads
 - grid <--> device
 - block <--> SM/CU